Bg

 24 month old / 2 year old sleep schedule: Bedtime and nap schedule

-Now that your child is 2, it’s time to update their schedule and ensure you’re prepared to help them through the dreaded .
-Read on to learn how much sleep your 24 month old needs, the ideal nap and bedtimes, and how to work through common sleep problems.
+Read on to learn ideal 24 month old sleep schedules, the ideal nap and bedtimes, and how to work through common sleep challenges.

 Editor’s note